 The second best thing to do in Stuttgart for car lovers is to visit the Porsche Museum.
-It’s smaller than the Mercedes-Benz Museum but its innovative interactive exhibits that are unique to the museum and over 80 displays of iconic Porsche vehicles serve as an excellent experience.
+It’s smaller than the Mercedes-Benz Museum, but its innovative interactive exhibits unique to the museum and over 80 displays of iconic Porsche vehicles serve as an excellent experience.

 14. Hike up Birkenkopf

 Birkenkopf is one of the most somber reminders of the events of WWII in Stuttgart.
-Also known, as Rubble Hill, Birkenkopf is a man-made hill made out of the rubble that the city sustained during WWII.
+Also known as Rubble Hill, Birkenkopf is a man-made hill made out of the city’s rubble during WWII.

-It’s the highest hill in Stuttgart 511 meters high.
-Walking up the hill offers great views of Stuttgart while also lessons from the destruction of war.
+It’s the highest hill in Stuttgart, 511 meters high.
+Walking up the hill offers excellent views of Stuttgart while also lessons from the destruction of war.